sungsoo-ahn/2025/_posts/2025-04-28-inside-smacv2-building-and-extending-marl-algorithms.md

   {% include figure.html path="assets/img/2025-04-28-how-to-edit-algorithms-on-the-smacv2-env/QPLEX_transformation_network.png" class="img-fluid" %}
   </div>

+The transformation network is the top brown part of Figure (c) in the architecture.
-Found in src -> modules -> mixers -> dmaq_general.py.
+In the repository, this is found in src -> modules -> mixers -> dmaq_general.py.
 There are two main operations happening here: calculating the output of the MLP and calculating the Weighted Sum.
 Let's see what is happening in both of these operations.

 **(a) Calculating the output of the MLP**